-Some forms of internet surveillance are illegal, and most others are questionable, but many are legal and performed by governments, ISPs, and even internet services.
+Some forms of internet surveillance are illegal, and most others are questionable, but many are legal and performed by governments, ISPs, and internet services.

 Ever since the Edward Snowden revelations of 2013, in which he leaked details of the massive, ongoing surveillance activities of both US and foreign government agencies, the general public have been aware of just how much data these agencies hold and store about us.